gavinyork/zephyr3d/doc/markdown/scene.drawcontext.camera.md

 ## DrawContext.camera property

-The camera for current drawing task
+The camera associated with the current drawing task (may differ from primaryCamera).

 **Signature:**